 This article was last updated Dec 18, 2017, but some terms and conditions may have changed or are no longer available.
 For the most accurate and up to date information please consult the terms and conditions found on the issuer website.

-The information related to the Platinum Delta SkyMiles® Credit Card, Delta Reserve® Credit Card, and Starwood Preferred Guest® Credit Card from American Express has been collected by CompareCards and has not been reviewed or provided by the issuer of this card.
+The information related to the Platinum Delta SkyMiles® Credit Card, Delta Reserve® Credit Card, and Starwood Preferred Guest® Credit Card from American Express has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.

 If you’re new to Delta SkyMiles, or don’t spend a lot of time thinking about them, here is a cheat sheet with the least you need to know to get the most out of your miles.
 You’ll be prepared for fees, know where to look, and where to get extra miles when you need them.